iamh2o/rgbw_colorspace_converter/README.md

 ## Authors

-Too numerous to list.
-This library was pulled out of pyramidscheme/pyramidtriagles, which was a fork of the original pyramid triagnles, which was a port of the bitbucket repo which controlled the original BAAAHS light systems, which itself was built from a doundation the original LED installation collective, HEX, wrote for controlling much of their early work.
-Honorable mentions however go to Gbrn (for writing the majority of the bones) and Brian Nettler (for having worked out the transform to RGBW and publishing it openly-  see source for references).
+GrgB wrote the vast majority of the core.
+JM translated Brian Nettlers theoretical work into code to allow the HS* and RGBW translations, JC added a lot of robustness and filled a bunch of gaps.
+And going on 10 years of users for our art projects, we've had TL, JH, SD, ZB, MF, LN all add their own touches here and there.
+This library was (most recently) pulled out of pyramidscheme/pyramidtriagles, which was a fork of the original pyramid triangles codebase (a collab w/Steve Dudek), which was itself a port of the bitbucket repo which controlled the original BAAAHS light systems, which was developed out of the HEX collective original s/w for controlling LED art installations circa 2010.
+This library being largely untouched until the need to support RGBW LEDs (and boy are they pretty).
+Honorable mentions really go to Gbrn (for writing the majority of the bones) and Brian Nettler (for having worked out the transform to RGBW and publishing it openly-  see source for references).

 ## Intention